 Alternatives to shipping & other services

-We have a number of alternative solutions to shipping which sits better with the eco friendly perspective of the company.
+We have a number of alternative solutions to shipping which sits better with our eco-friendly perspective of the company.

-- To apply for your EU EORI number you will need to contact the tax authority in the country directly.
-List of EU Customs authorities here.
+To apply for your EU EORI number you will need to contact the tax authority in the country directly.
+Find the list of EU customs authorities here.